IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 #### Selection

-Selection is disabled by default, but can be enabled with an option called `selectable`.
-The selecting is done by clicking on the chip itself or either by focusing the chip by using the `Tab` key and then pressing the `Space` key.
+Selection is disabled by default, but it can be enabled by setting an option called `selectable`.
+The selecting is done either by clicking on the chip itself or by using the `Tab` key to focus the chip and then pressing the `Space` key.
 An event `onSelection` is fired when the selection state of the `igxChip` changes.
 If a chip is already selected it can be deselected by pressing the `Space` key again while the chip is focused or by clicking on it.

 ```html
 <igx-chips-area #chipsArea>